net-lisias-ksp/Principia/Concepts.md

 For the same reason, Principia offers a choice of *plotting frame* that you can use to display your trajectories.
 Each of these plotting frame is most useful in specific circumstances.
 You can choose between four kinds of plotting  frames using the `Plotting frame selection...` panel.

-* Reference frame fixing the surface of a celestial
+* Reference frame fixing the surface of a celestial (e.g. Earth-Centred Earth-Fixed, ECEF)

     You can use the panel to pick the celestial (a planet or one of its natural satellite) to use as the centre.
 This plotting frame is pinned to the centre of the celestial and rotates with its surface.
 For instance, if you use such a frame centered on Jupiter, Jupiter will look like it doesn't move, and if you look at its surface the atmospheric features (e.g., the Great Red Spot) will appear immobile.
 On the other hand the distant stars like Sirius, the Sun and the natural satellites of Jupiter will appear to move around.

-    This frame is useful when taking off or landing: because the celestial looks immobile you can tune your approach and make sure that you don't come in too fast, don't enter the atmosphere or (horror!) don't crash on the surface.
-It is also useful for synchronous orbits.
+    This frame is useful when taking off or landing: because the celestial looks immobile you can tune your approach, see where you'll land (note however that atmospheric effects are not predicted), and make sure that you don't come in too fast or too steep.
+It is also useful for synchronous orbits (or semisynchronous orbits), since they will be periodic in this reference frame.

-* Non-rotating reference frame fixing the centre of a celestial
+* Non-rotating reference frame fixing the centre of a celestial (e.g. Earth-Centred Inertial, ECI)

     A frame similar to the previous one, except that it doesn't rotate with the celestial and stays fixed with respect to distant stars.
 For instance, if you use such a frame centered on Jupiter, Jupiter will look like it doesn't move, and if you look at a distant star like Sirius it will also appear immobile.
 On the other hand the Sun and the natural satellites of Jupiter will appear to move around.